 The only tools you'll need are a screwdriver, tape measure, bucket, sprit level, post-hole digger (or spade) and hammer.

-This kit contains a brown closeboard panel, a brown timber post, two bags of Post Mix Concrete, a brown gravel board, two cleats and six galvanised panel-fixing clips to attach them.
+This kit contains a brown closeboard panel, a brown timber post, one bag of Post Mix Concrete, a brown gravel board, two cleats and six galvanised panel-fixing clips to attach them.

 Our high-quality Brown Timber Closeboard Panel Kit with Timber Post contains: